 Everyone’s situation is different and so eligible tenants and landlords are free to agree upon alternative arrangements which work for them, but the Code of Conduct leasing principles should be the starting point.

-For help with deferral, and making a deal that works for both parties, commercial tenants and landlords can contact the Service NSW Business Concierge.
+For help with rent deferral or rent waiver, and making a deal that works for both parties, commercial tenants and landlords can contact Service NSW for Business.

 A short-term rent arrangement may be a sensible option for both the landlord and tenant when there is some uncertainty, but you’ll need to revisit this down the track.
 Also bear in mind that you and the landlord will need to consider the profitability over the remaining fixed term of the lease.
 It can be difficult to negotiate a lease arrangement when there’s uncertainty about the business’ future viability.

-For help with interim deals, as well as longer term arrangements, commercial tenants and landlords can contact the Service NSW Business Concierge.
+For help with interim deals, as well as longer term arrangements, commercial tenants and landlords can contact the Service NSW for Business.

-Whether you are a tenant having been notified of a lock-out, or a landlord or managing agent considering a lock-out, you should consider taking legal advice.
-You should also contact the Service NSW Business Concierge to discuss what other options are available.
+Whether you are a tenant having been notified of an intended lock-out, or a landlord or managing agent considering a future lock-out, you should consider legal advice.
+You should also contact Service NSW for Business to discuss what other options are available.

-If you’re a tenant who has already been locked out and you are wanting to get back into the property urgently, we would also encourage you to immediately contact the Service NSW Business Concierge and consider legal advice.
+If you’re a tenant who has already been locked out and you are wanting to get back into the property urgently (including to collect belongings), we would also encourage you to immediately contact Service NSW for Business and consider legal advice.
 If you merely wish to collect your belongings, you could first try to arrange with the landlord or agent a mutually agreeable time to do this.

 As landlords, NSW Government agencies must negotiate rent relief agreements with tenants eligible under the Retail and Other Commercial Leases (COVID-19) Regulation 2020.

-The NSW Government will also continue to honour the six-month rent deferral period for eligible small business and not-for-profit tenants announced by the NSW Government.
+The NSW Government will also continue to honour the six-month rent deferral period for eligible small business and not-for-profit tenants.
+Read the announcement.

 Tenants should speak with their NSW Government Agency landlord to renegotiate lease terms in line with the NSW Regulation.

-The NSW Government is implementing the Code of Conduct announced by the Prime Minister on 7 April 2020 to support commercial tenants in financial distress due to the impacts of COVID-19.
+The NSW Government has implemented the Code of Conduct announced by the Prime Minister on 7 April 2020 to support commercial tenants in financial distress due to the impacts of COVID-19.

 We want to share the economic impact of COVID-19 across landlords and tenants, to make things fairer.